 That sweet tooth is costing us more than loose change at the vending machine.
 Sugar is a 50/50 split of glucose and fructose.
 “Glucose is the equivalent of fuel for us,” states David Gillespie, author of the Sweet Poison book series.
 “Fructose, on the other hand, is converted immediately to fat by our liver.
 By the time you finish a glass of apple juice [which contains as much sugar as a can of Coca- Cola], the first mouthful is already circulating in your arteries as fat,” he warns.

 And that’s just the start.
-By converting into a fat internally, fructose subverts our two main appetite gatekeepers, leptin and insulin, leading to overeating.
-The circulating fat also raises our blood sugar levels and can make us insulin resistant.
+By converting into a fat internally, fructose subverts our two main appetite gatekeepers, leading to overeating.
+The circulating fat also raises our blood sugar levels.
 As Gillespie warns, “If we become resistant, the more glucose stays in circulation, meaning we have a blood sugar level that is too high – this can lead to the development of type 2 diabetes and, in turn, cognitive diseases such as Alzheimer’s.”

 Plus, sugar compromises your metabolism and immune system, never mind your teeth or the number on the scales.
 And when the glucose goes, we’re left with plummeting blood sugar levels and a body that begins to crave its fix: more sugar.